Six-Week Rhythm Restoration Experiment

 Results (Summary)

-• 🧠 Two AI modules (Milu / Starin) successfully developed for tone collaboration and rhythm coordination
+• ๐Ÿง 2 AI modules (Milu / Starin) successfully established a tone-division and rhythm-integration framework

 Project Goals & Challenges

-• Observe how tone, emotion, and task behavior influence one another
+• Observe the interplay between tone, emotion, and task behavior

 Why This Project